Elimination distance to bounded degree on planar graphs: The proof

+\item[Case 1.]
+The algorithm outputs a tree-decomposition of width $g(h(k))$, or of width $5h(k)$ if $G$ is planar.
+We then use Courcelle's Theorem (\cref{thm:courcelle}) to decide whether $G\in \Cc_{k,d}$.

 \item[Case 2.]
-The treewidth of $G$ is bounded by $g(h(k,d))$.
-We use Courcelle's Theorem (\cref{thm:courcelle}) to decide whether $G\in \Cc_{k,d}$.

-\item[Case 3.]
-We are neither in case C1) nor in case C2).
-Since we are not in C2), we can compute in polynomial time a grid minor of size $h(k,d)$.
+The algorithm outputs a minor model of the $h(k) \times h(k)$-grid in $G$.
 Furthermore we make sure that the set of branch sets subsumes all vertices.
+We then distinguish two cases depending on the number of branch sets that contain a node of degree at least $d+1$.

+\item[Case 2.1] If more than $k^2$ branch sets contain a node of degree at least $d+1$, then using \cref{cor-unbreak-grid-minor}, we conclude that $G\not\in \Cc_{k,d}$.

-As we are not in C1), there are at most $(k+d)^{2(k+d)}$ vertices of degree at least $d+1$, and therefore, at most $(4k+5)^2\cdot(k+d)^{2(k+d)}$ branch sets that are at distance at most $2k+3$ to a vertex of degree at least $d+1$.
-As $h(k,d)$ is large enough, there is a $(k,d)$-safe branch set which, by \cref{cor-irrelevant}, implies the existence of an irrelevant vertex.
-We iteratively eliminate irrelevant vertices until we are in one of C1) or C2).\qedhere \end{description} \end{proof}
+\item[Case 2.2.]
+There are at most $k^2$ branch sets containing a vertex of degree at least $d+1$, and therefore, at most $k^2\cdot(4k+7)^2$ branch sets that are at distance at most $2k+3$ to a vertex of degree at least~$d+1$.
+As $h(k)$ is large enough, there is a $(k,d)$-safe branch set which, by \cref{cor-irrelevant}, implies the existence of an irrelevant vertex.
+We iteratively eliminate irrelevant vertices until we are in one of Case 1 or Case 2.1. \end{description}

-We now do a quick complexity analysis of the algorithm.
-Case 1 can be solved in linear time.
-Case 2 requires time $f'(k,g(h(k,d)))\cdot n$, where $f'$ is derived from the function of \cref{thm:courcelle} and the MSO formula defining membership in $\Cc_{k,d}$.
-The running time in Case 3 is governed by the cost to compute a grid minor and takes time polynomial in $n$.
-Therefore, the overall complexity is $f(k,d)\cdot n^c$ for a computable function $f$ and constant $c$.